HumanCompatibleAI/imitation/docs/tutorials/trajectories.rst

 Generating Trajectories
 -----------------------
-To generate trajectories from a given (expert) policy, run the following command:
+To generate trajectories from a given policy, run the following command:

 .. code-block:: python